rubocop/ruby-style-guide/README.md

 the rationale behind the rules (if it's omitted I've assumed it's pretty obvious).

-I didn't come up with all the rules out of nowhere - they are mostly based on my extensive career as a professional software engineer, feedback and suggestions from members of the Ruby community and various highly regarded Ruby programming resources, such as
+I didn't come up with all the rules out of nowhere&mdash;they are mostly based on my extensive career as a professional software engineer, feedback and suggestions from members of the Ruby community and various highly regarded Ruby programming resources, such as